Bundesverband Alternative Investments e.V. (BAI)

 BAI opinion on the Consultation Paper of the ESAs on the Level II measures for the Disclosure Regulation

-The BAI has been discussing implementation and practical issues relating to the numerous regulations of the Sustainable Finance Initiative for a long time in the BAI Sustainable Finance & ESG working group in order to develop positions and statements, always keeping the special needs of alternative and often illiquid asset classes in mind.
+The BAI has been discussing implementation and practical questions regarding the numerous regulations of the Sustainable Finance Initiative for a long time within the BAI Working Group on Sustainable Finance & ESG to develop positions and statements.
+In doing so, it always considers the specific needs of alternative and often illiquid asset classes.

-PAI Best Practices for Real Estate (Version 5) (Excel-Datei)
+PAI Best Practices for Real Estate (Version 5) (Excel-file)

-PAI Best Practices for Infrastructure (Version 7.2) (Excel-Datei)
+PAI Best Practices for Infrastructure (Version 7.2) (Excel-file)

 Click here to go to the main topic of the association's work: ESG